Foreigners, students, wealthy families: who will not receive federal assistance in connection with the coronavirus

 A key factor is annual family income because the package is designed to help low- and middle-income families.
 Individual taxpayers will receive $ 1200 each if their adjusted gross income is less than $ 75, and families will receive $ 000 if their adjusted gross income is less than $ 2400 (adjusted gross income, for example, for 150 can be found in line 000 of form 2018.
 For more information go to IRS.gov.)

 These payments will be reduced by $ 5 for every $ 100 of income above these levels - and will be reduced to zero for some higher income households.
 Individuals who earn over $ 99 will receive nothing.
-Married couples who earn more than $ 000 (and do not have children as dependents) are also not eligible for benefits.
+Married couples who earn more than $ 000 (and do not have dependent children) are also not eligible for benefits.

 Those who did not file tax returns for 2018 or 2019

 People who have not filed tax returns in 2018 or 2019 may not receive federal payment for coronavirus, although it is not too late to file a tax return for 2019, said Gleckman (if you have not filed a tax return for 2019 The Treasury will use your tax returns for 2018 to calculate the payment).

 “Those who have not filed their 2018 or 2019 tax returns will not be eligible for payment, although they could now file Form 1040 and receive a check,” he wrote.
 “The non-filing people could include people who were students, people receiving government aid or additional income for security, or even working people whose income fell below the standard deduction amount.”

 Important!
 According to the new IRS requirement, all taxpayers must file a 2019 declaration to receive federal assistance in connection with the coronavirus.
 This is necessary even for those who had not previously been obliged to submit declarations due to low income or its complete absence.